Victor2266/PlayerWatch-Meteor-Addon/README.md

 ### Auto Reconnect
 Will run a timer and log you back into the server for any reason, such as if you get kicked, if the server restarts and most importantly when the player watch module detects a player from the list and disconnects you.
 Auto reconnect will join back after a delay so player watch can check if the coast is clear and then auto login restarts the bot.
 So you can fully leave the setup afk.

+### Auto Seller
+Automatically sells items when your inventory is full.

 ### Auto Login
 Each time the bot joins it will run these commands.
 More reliable than the auto login found in meteor rejects.